hyper-potato/hyper-potato.github.io/content/posts/2020-02-29-Swimmer-Performance-vs-Lane-Placement.md

-## CONCLUSION
+## Conclusion

 ### Policy Implications

-Moving forward, there are a few things that can be done to level the playing field.
 Recall the three reasons we may see an effect of lane placement upon performance (physical, psychological, visual).
 Barring a radical redesign of the competition pool, we can only address two of these potential reasons: physical and mental factors.

 To combat the physical disadvantages of swimming in an outside lane, we first recommend ensuring that high level competitions have buffer lanes on the outside.
 This is already done in many top competitions.
 By having an extra lane against the wall, competitors will no longer be subject to waves crashing against the wall.